phoenixframework/phoenix_guides/docs/testing/testing_controllers.md

   end

   describe "show/2" do
-    test "Responds with a newly created user if the user is found" test "Responds with a message indicating user not found" end
+    test "Responds with user details if the user is found" test "Responds with a message indicating user not found" end